mtepenner/3D-grain-silo-topography-visualizer/README.md

-# 🌾 3D Topography Visualizer
+# 🌾 3D Grain Silo Topography Visualizer

 A full-stack web application designed to simulate and visualize the 3D surface topography of feed or grain inside a silo.
 This project features an interactive frontend powered by Three.js that renders 3D point clouds in real-time, backed by a Node.js API that procedurally generates realistic sensor data, simulating physical behaviors like "rat-holing" and surface clumping.